 Problem: No Insurance

-If you are not offered insurance from your employer and you don't have your own private health insurance policy, you may be eligible for a public program.
+If you are not offered insurance from your employer and you don't have your own private health insurance policy, you may be eligible to purchase health insurance through the Health Insurance Marketplaces or for a public program.

 Medicaid is another possible option.
 This government program provides health insurance for low-income persons and their family members.
 Be aware that each state has its own Medicaid program; the rules vary from state to state.
-To find out about Medicaid in your state, visit the Georgetown University Health Policy Institute's site, www.healthinsuranceinfo.net.
-Consumer guides for each state are posted.
+To find out about Medicaid in your state, visit the Georgetown University Health Policy Institute's site, www.healthinsuranceinfo.net or healthcare.gov.

 Some states also have their own public health insurance programs.
 New York, for instance, has the Family Health Plus.
 For details, read the state-by-state guides at www.healthinsuranceinfo.net.

 Some states have high-risk pools, which may allow you to buy coverage if you have a pre-existing condition.
 However, many of these high-risk pools will be phased out over the next few years due to the fact that private health insurances can no longer deny selling policies to people with pre-existing conditions.
 For state-by-state details, visit http://www.statecoverage.org/node/5237, a website maintained by The Robert Wood Johnson Foundation.

 Co-payments and uncovered expenses can add up quickly.
 If you have uncovered medical expenses that are beyond your ability to keep up with, here's what you can do:

 - Acknowledge the problem.
 Talk to your doctor's office (probably the office manager) or the hospital (ask for the best person to talk to).